MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 ## 5. Simulations Framework

-The *data_gen.py* consists of the main script in charge of streamling the generation of hopper launch simulations based on its EcosimPro digital twin.
+The *data_gen.py* consists of the main script in charge of streamlining the generation of hopper launch simulations based on its EcosimPro digital twin.

 Each simulation is based on a randomly generated trajectory, whose variability is provided changing maximum thrust, target height and initial propellant mass.

 ### 5.1 EcosimPro Model

 **"HFM_01_2"** model developed by Saravjit Singh:
 <div align="center">
   <img src="./Images/EcosimPro_model.png" alt="EcosimPro" width="100%">
 </div>